gonnzalo/guitar-scale-trainer/README.md

 - Track your progress with automatic session statistics and all-time totals.
 - Clear your statistics anytime from the practice view.

+## Known Issues

+- **Extended Note Display**: The scale diagrams currently show notes from an extended fret range (1 fret beyond the position boundaries on each side).
+This provides helpful context but may display notes that technically belong to adjacent CAGED positions.
+Future improvement: Add a lighter color/opacity to notes outside the strict position boundaries to visually distinguish them from the core position notes.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or features you'd like to add.